 Cognitive Interventions for Traumatic Brain Injury

-When working with patients affected by acquired or traumatic brain injuries for the first time, it can be challenging, exciting, and even stressful as an OT student or new occupational therapy practitioner.
+When you’re new to working with patients affected by acquired or traumatic brain injuries, it can be challenging, exciting, and even stressful as an OT student or new occupational therapy practitioner.
 This is especially true if you have not been exposed to such a patient or any cognitive interventions for traumatic brain injury.

-The purpose of this post is to cover basic information and helpful cognitive intervention ideas so that you can be prepared and equipped to provide the best care for your patient.
+The purpose of this article is to cover basic information and helpful cognitive intervention ideas so that you can be prepared and equipped to provide the best care for your patient.

-Please note that these interventions will also work for patients affected by an acute stroke or other new injury affecting their cognition.
+Please note that these interventions will also work for patients affected by an acute stroke or any other new injury or illness affecting their cognition.

 What is a Traumatic Brain Injury (TBI)?